Dr CHAN, Cheri

 - Chan, C (2016) School-University Partnerships in English Language Teacher Education: Tensions, Complexities, and the Politics of Collaboration.
 Springer.
 The ebook is available on: http://link.springer.com/book/10.1007%2F978-3-319-32619-1 or http://www.springer.com/in/book/9783319326177.

-- Chan, C (2018 in preparation) One Country, Two Systems: Learning to Teach in a Borderland School in Hong Kong (to be published in ‘Cross-Cultural Perspectives in Teaching,’ for inclusion in the ‘Advances in Research on Teaching Series: Narrative Strand’ published by Emerald Group Publishing Limited.
-Editors: Elaine Chan, Vicki Ross, Dixie Keyes)
+- Chan, C (2019 in preparation) One Country, Two Systems: Learning to Teach in a Borderland School in Hong Kong (accepted.
+To be published in ‘Cross-Cultural Perspectives in Teaching,’ for inclusion in the ‘Advances in Research on Teaching Series: Narrative Strand’ published by Emerald Group Publishing Limited.
+Editors: Elaine Chan, Vicki Ross, Dixie Keyes).